 - Make sure your daughter doesn’t just stand around like a statue.
 She needs to smile and wave at the people walking by and get their attention!

 - Of course, if people say no, don’t forget to ask if they would like to donate a box to Operation Cookie Drop.

-was suckered intovolunteered to be Zoë’s TCM last year.
-I say that jokingly, of course.
-Most of my work is the direct result of Zoë being such an enthusiastic saleswoman.
+Now, let’s talk Troop Cookie Mom (TCM) Tips.
+I volunteered to be Zoë’s TCM last year without having any clue what I was getting myself into.
+Granted, most of my work is the direct result of Zoë being such an enthusiastic saleswoman.
 It truly is easier for me to have all the cookies at my house.
 That being said, I have definitely refined my process this year.
 I am sure that I will make improvements next year as well, but these are currently my most helpful tips:

 - Keep your cookies in the garage.
 Last year, my husband and I lugged all the cookies up the front stairs and stored them in the library.
 Then we lugged them back down the front stairs when people picked up their cookies.
 Not my brightest move.
 Storing your extra cases in the garage makes for easier unloading/loading.

 - When scheduling a time for your troop to pick up their cookies, keep the window of time small.
 Three hours is just about perfect.
 I spent an entire day waiting around for Zoë’s troop to pick up their cookies.
 A few came in the morning, everybody else came between 5pm-7pm.
 I was trying to be as accommodating as possible, but in reality I waited around the house all day for nothing.